-Skip the package vacation beach resorts and visit the Posada Terra Santa, a glorious, 26-room boutique hotel in the heart of old Palma.
+Skip the package vacation beach resort areas like Palma Nova and visit the Posada Terra Santa, a glorious, 26-room boutique hotel in the heart of old Palma.
 It's in a restored palace with Gothic vibes, located a short stroll from the city's incredible 13th-century cathedral.
 There's a small spa, a heated pool, and it's home to one of the best restaurants in Palma, La Despensa Del Baron.
 The restaurant is famous for its family-style meals and its tapas.

-The building dates from the 16th century, but the couple who own and run the hotel totally refurbished it with all the modern amenities (like super fast Wi-Fi).
+The building dates from the 16th century, but the couple who own and run the hotel totally refurbished it with all the modern luxe amenities (like super fast Wi-Fi and a wellness program).
 A stay here (compared to a beach resort) allows you to explore the rich history of this Spanish island.

 The largest and most populated island of the Canary Islands, Tenerife is a very popular vacation destination.
 It's in the Atlantic Ocean, off the coast of West Africa, and has beautiful beaches and striking natural scenery including a dormant volcano (Spain's highest peak).

 A good adults-only beachfront resort option on Tenerife is the Royal Hideaway Corales Beach.
 It's in the village of La Caleta on the Costa Adeje, in the southwest part of the island.
 The resort has a full spa with a hydrotherapy circuit pool and a large fitness center (open 24 hours).